PowerShell/Crescendo/README.md

 # PowerShell Crescendo

+> [!IMPORTANT]
+> ⚠️ Project Status Update: Crescendo is no longer maintained.
+>
+> Crescendo project is no longer being actively maintained by the team.
+Future releases or updates
+> are unlikely.
+>
+> We want to thank everyone who experimented with the project, filed issues, and provided feedback.
+>
+> The repository will remain available in its current state for reference, but:
+>
+> - Issues and pull requests are not being monitored
+> - No new features or bug fixes are planned
+> - The project should be considered archived from an engineering standpoint
+>
+> You can use the [Discussions](https://github.com/PowerShell/PowerShell/discussions) in GitHub to
+> dicuss the future of the project.
+>
+> We will update this notice if the status of the project changes.

 Crescendo is a development accelerator enabling you to rapidly build PowerShell cmdlets that leverage existing command-line tools.
 Crescendo amplifies the command-line experience of the original tool to include object output for the PowerShell pipeline, privilege elevation, and